back-jond1992/NC-News-Frontend/nc-news/notes.md

 ​

 - [tick] Can vote on comments
-- [ ] Can vote a maximum of once in either direction per page load
+- [tick] Can vote a maximum of once in either direction per page load
 - [tick] Votes are persistent when page is refreshed
 - [ ] Add newly posted comments to the top of the comments list, rather than in a separate section ​